MsgLosers/hydrusrv-1/README.md

 When necessary, this section will be expanded with upgrade guides to new major versions.

+#### Upgrading from 6.x to 7.x

+Upgrading from `6.x` to `7.x` can be done via
+`git pull && yarn && yarn migrate` and requires no further manual changes.

+If you are using hydrusrvue, you need to upgrade it to `4.x` to maintain compatibility with hydrusrv `7.x`.

 #### Upgrading from 5.x to 6.x

-Upgrading from `5.x` to `6.x` can be done via `git pull && yarn`.
+Upgrading from `5.x` to `6.x` can be done via `git pull && yarn` and requires no further manual changes.

-If you are using hydrusrv-sync and hydrusrvue, you will need to update those to `3.x` to maintain compatibility with hydrusrv `6.x`.
+If you are using hydrusrv-sync and hydrusrvue, you need to upgrade those to `3.x` to maintain compatibility with hydrusrv `6.x`.

 #### Upgrading from 4.x to 5.x

-Upgrading from `4.x` to `5.x` can be done via `git pull && yarn` and requires only a few setting changes and considerations.
+Upgrading from `4.x` to `5.x` can be done via `git pull && yarn` and requires manual updates/changes in `.env`.

-The only major change is the addition of counts when listing files and tags, requiring some API changes as well as the addition of two new tables to the content database.

-If you are using hydrusrv-sync and hydrusrvue, you will need to update those to `2.x` to maintain compatibility with hydrusrv `5.x`.
+If you are using hydrusrv-sync and hydrusrvue, you need to upgrade those to `2.x` to maintain compatibility with hydrusrv `5.x`.

 #### Upgrading from 3.x to 4.x

-Upgrading from `3.x` to `4.x` can be done via `git pull && yarn`, but requires some additional work and considerations.
+Upgrading from `3.x` to `4.x` can be done via `git pull && yarn` and requires manual updates/changes in `.env`.
+You also need to make additional manual adjustments as described in the following upgrade guide:

 Starting with `4.0.0`, hydrusrv no longer copies the hydrus server data over by itself, but relies on a separate application called